IBM/data-prep-kit/README.md

 - New ways of transforming the data to optimize the performance of the resulting LLMs for each specific use case.
 - Large variety in the scale of data to be processed, from laptop-scale to datacenter-scale

-Data Prep Lab offers implementations of commonly needed data transformations, called *modules*, for both Code and Language modalities.
+Data Prep Kit offers implementations of commonly needed data transformations, called *modules*, for both Code and Language modalities.
 The goal is to offer high-level APIs for developers to quickly get started in working with their data, without needing expertise in the underlying runtimes and frameworks.

 ## 📝 Table of Contents